youtype/mypy_boto3_builder/README.md

   [isort](https://github.com/PyCQA/isort) and how flexible it is
 - [mypy](https://github.com/python/mypy) developers for doing all dirty work for us
 - [pyright](https://github.com/microsoft/pyright) team for the new era of typed Python
+- [ruff](https://github.com/astral-sh/ruff) developers for the fastest swiss knife for Python

 ### Contributors